Analyst Ranking · Industrial Distribution Commerce

 Choose McFadyen Digital if marketplace or dropship expansion drives the program.
 Avoid it if the core job is an ERP-coupled storefront replatform.

-8. Zaelab — Best for Experience-Led Composable B2B Commerce
+8. Zaelab - Alternative for Experience-Led Composable B2B Commerce

 Zaelab approaches distribution commerce experience-first: a US-based B2B consultancy and commercetools solution partner that has delivered 100+ digital commerce experiences and cites work with ABB, Titleist, Milwaukee Tool, and GE, per its website.
 Its founding date and headquarters are not publicly confirmed from reviewed sources.